 5. Molecular Approaches of Early Blight Resistance Breeding

 Meenakshi Kumari, B. Vanlalnehi, Manoj Kumar, and S. S. Solankey

-6. Molecular Approaches for the Control of Septorial Leaf Spot in Tomato
+6. Molecular Approaches for the Control of Septoria Leaf Spot in Tomato

 Md.
 Abu Nayyer, Md.
 Feza Ahmad, Md.
 Shamim, Deepa Lal, Deepti Srivastava, and V. K. Tripathi

-7. Molecular Approaches for the Control Cercospora Leaf Spot of Tomato
+7. Molecular Approaches for the Control of Cercospora Leaf Spot in Tomato